VlegelsJamie/Conceptor-Classifiers/README.md

 ## Aperture Optimization

-To optimize individual aperture values of the `C_combined` classifier, run:
+To optimize individual aperture values of the `C_reduced` classifier, run:

 ```cross-validate
 python optimize_aperture.py --num_iters  # Number of function evaluations of the Bayesian optimizer